ULHPC/ulhpc-docs/docs/systems/aion/index.md

 The cooling area in the rack is composed of:

-* 2 Hydraulic chassis (HYCs) and optional a 3rd HYC for 2+1 redundancy at the bottom of the cabinet, 10.5U height.
+* 3 Hydraulic chassis (HYCs) for 2+1 redundancy at the bottom of the cabinet, 10.5U height.
    - Each HYCs dissipates at a maximum of 240W in the air.
 * A primary manifold system connects the University hot-water loop to the HYCs primary water inlets
 * A secondary manifold system connects HYCs outlets to each blade in the compute cabinet